Common PayPal Scams & How to Prevent Them

 PayPal, although very popular, is not the most secure payment service around.
-PayPal is well known, so that makes it easier to trick unsuspecting customers using phishing emails, malicious websites, fake social media ads, and spoofed links.
+PayPal is well known, so that makes it easier for scammers to trick unsuspecting customers using phishing emails, malicious websites, fake social media ads, and spoofed links.

-Advance Fee Paypal Scams
+Advance Fee PayPal Scams

-There are many variations of this one, some linked to “Nigerian Prince” or 419 scams, but either way the result is the same.
+There are many variations of this one, some linked to “Nigerian Prince” or 419 scams, but either way, the result is the same.
 You receive an email claiming you won an absurd amount of money or a huge prize.
 The only catch is that you have to pay the shipping, taxes, or fees, and then your money will be delivered to you without haste.
 Of course, it’s a lie.
 In the process, the fraudsters may also collect personal information about you (name, address, phone number, driver’s license number, social security number, etc.) to use for identity theft later.
 Once you pay the fee, you never hear back from them again, and you were duped.
 They use PayPal to extort the funds from you because recouping lost funds is more difficult through this service.

-What to Do and How to Respond to Advance fee fraud
+What to Do and How to Respond to Advance Fee Fraud

 First, if you receive an email that looks like it comes from PayPal, investigate the real “sender’s email address.”
 Unless it comes from paypal.com, it’s not legitimate.
 If they ask you to click a link, fill out any forms, or pay a fee, it’s a scam.
 Do not give out your information to anyone who requests it.
 Remember, if it sounds too good to be true, it probably is.
 No one gives you millions for nothing.